Family-Friendly NYC Itinerary: 1 Perfect Day in Manhattan with Kids

 Rockefeller Center (10:45–11:30 am)

-Walk down Fifth Avenue to Rockefeller Center, one of Manhattan’s most famous attractions.
-Snap pictures at the Atlas statue, explore the plaza, and pop into the LEGO Store.
+Take a walk down Fifth Avenue to Rockefeller Center, one of Manhattan’s most famous attractions.
+Take pictures at the Atlas statue, stroll the plaza and enter the LEGO Store

-Across the street, step into St. Patrick’s Cathedral, a Gothic Revival landmark that inspires awe for all ages.
-These stops give families classic New York moments without taking up the entire morning.
+Across the street, step into St. Patrick’s Cathedral, a Gothic Revival structure that awakens awe across the board in all ages.
+These stops provide families with the classic New York feel without devoting the entire morning to those moments.

 Family-Friendly Lunch in Midtown

-Because Broadway Magic Hour begins at 2:00 pm, plan on an early lunch around 11:30 am.
-Midtown has plenty of family dining options close to Times Square:
+Family-Friendly Lunch in Midtown.
+Because Broadway Magic Hour starts at 2:00 pm, plan for early lunch at the 11:30 am mark.
+Midtown has plenty of family dining options near Times Square:

-• Urbanspace W 52nd: A lively food hall with pizza, tacos, noodles, and more.
+• Urbanspace W 52nd: A bustling food hall boasting pizza, tacos, noodles and beyond.

-• Ellen’s Stardust Diner: A true NYC attraction.
-Located at 1650 Broadway, this singing diner serves burgers, shakes, and comfort food while waitstaff perform Broadway hits.
-For families, it’s part meal, part entertainment — and unforgettable.
+• Ellen’s Stardust Diner: True NYC attraction.
+This singing diner at 1650 Broadway serves burgers, shakes and comfort food while waitstaff stages Broadway hits.
+For families, it’s a fusion of meal-making, entertainment — and unforgettable.
+Becuse Ellen's is so popular, the line to get in can be long (sometimes a 45-minute wait!) so factor in extra time.

 Afternoon Highlight: Broadway Magic Hour